-- GoDaddy: Best for budget-conscious startups and small businesses, for absolute beginners, and for service providers looking to increase appointments and bookings online
+- GoDaddy: Most affordable plans and better for absolute beginners and service providers looking to increase appointments and bookings online

 Wix vs GoDaddy Website Builders at a Glance